 'my/topic'

-topic. - It publishes a message on the same topic.
+. - Publishes a message to the same topic.

-- When a message is received on the subscribed topic, it is displayed on the console.
+- When a message is received on the subscribed topic, it displays it in the console.

 MQTT Client (Publisher Only)

-If you are only interested in publishing messages, here is a simplified example of a client that publishes messages on the temperature
+If you are only interested in publishing messages, here is a simplified example of a client that publishes messages to the temperature

 topic.